S-01962

 Statutory Text

+3. Nothing in subdivision one of this section shall be construed to require a developer to disclose any information that is a trade secret or otherwise protected from disclosure pursuant to state or federal law.
 4. Beginning on January first, two thousand twenty-seven, the attorney general may require that a developer disclose to the attorney general, as part of an investigation conducted by the attorney general, no later than ninety days after a request by the attorney general and in a form and manner prescribed by the attorney general, any documentation maintained pursuant to this section.
 The attorney general may evaluate such documentation to ensure compliance with the provisions of this section.
 In disclosing any documentation to the attorney general pursuant to this subdivision, the developer may designate such documentation as including any information that is exempt from disclosure pursuant to subdivision three of this section or article six of the public officers law.
 To the extent such documentation includes such information, such documentation shall be exempt from disclosure.
 To the extent any information contained in such documentation is subject to the attorney-client privilege or work product protection, such disclosure shall not constitute a waiver of such privilege or protection.

 T-01 AI Identity Disclosure · T-01.1 · Deployer · Automated Decisionmaking